ukabu/format-foo/README.md

 Format functions
 ----------------

 Examples
 --------

-Here are some examples taking from the tests:
+Here are some examples taken from the tests:

     Hello my name is %s
       with Foo should format to 'Hello my name is Foo'